rustamlatypov/passwd-cracker/README.md

 ## Description

 A simple command-line interface for cracking passwords.
 It is setup to crack SHA256  passwords appended with salt using dictionary and hybrid attacks, but can be modified with minimal effort.
-One can easily change the hashfunction, the salt position, and write new attacks.
+One can easily change the hashfunction, the salt position, modify attacks and write new ones.

 ## Running